 - Night Long prayers, Reciting Holy Quran and Darood Sharif and Bayaans.

 - Sandal rites over the symbolic footprints of the Prophet Muhammad (PBUH).

 - Banners and bunting in homes, mosques and other buildings.

 - Communal meeting meals in mosques and other community places.

-- Special arrangements to listen the deeds and teachings of holy propphet.
+- Special arrangements to listen to the deeds and teachings of the holy prophet.

-- Special Nats cermonies in mosques, homes, and other buildings.
+- Special Nats ceremonies in mosques, homes, and other buildings.

 - Model Exhibitions of mosques in the holy cities of Mecca and Medina.

 - People used to carry green flags or banners.